clockwork-dog/cogs-sdk/README.md

 The COGS SDK allows you to create:

-- Plugins for extending the functionality of the COGS SDK.
+- Plugins for extending the functionality of the COGS.
-- Media Master Custom Content for displaying content through a Media Master or on the COGS Media Master app for [Android](https://play.google.com/store/apps/details?id=dog.clockwork.mobile.av) or [iOS](https://apps.apple.com/us/app/cogs-av/id6444409185).
+- Media Master custom content for displaying your content on a Media Master or on the COGS Media app for [Android](https://play.google.com/store/apps/details?id=dog.clockwork.mobile.av) or [iOS](https://apps.apple.com/us/app/cogs-av/id6444409185).

 We have provided a template project to get started or you can manually install and use the [JavaScript COGS SDK](./packages/javascript/README.md) or [React COGS SDK](./packages/react/README.md).